 It means creating a trusting environment where they know you will be present and available, not if, but when they fall.
 And, teenagers will fall, many times!
-Because the impulsive part of the brain is guiding them mostly, and the prefrontal cortex is not fully developed, they continue to behave in impulsive and irrational ways.
+Because the impulsive part of the teenager's brain is guiding them mostly, and the prefrontal cortex is not fully developed, they continue to behave in impulsive and irrational ways.
 Of course, the result of behaving this way is that many mistakes are made.
 On the same note many many discoveries are made and that’s why you need to be there to show your compassion, care and support.

 You can create this trust and belief that you are present by identifying short and snap moments when you remind them you love and care for them.
 This could be as simple as sending text saying; “I am hoping my lovely son has a good day and I look forward to seeing him later.”

 Make it your goal that this week, every day you will show your teenager any which way, that you are present and available for them.